Mary and the Witch's Flower: Plot

-Mary Smith moves into the northern English country estate of her Great Aunt Charlotte.
+Mary Smith moves into the Shropshire country estate of her Great Aunt Charlotte.
 The bored, friendless girl unsuccessfully tries making herself useful through chores.
 A local boy named Peter teases her for her clumsiness and wild red hair.
 Tib and Gib, Peter's cats, lead Mary to some mysterious glowing flowers.
 The gardener Zebedee identifies the flowers as "fly-by-night"; legend has it that witches covet the flower for its magical power.
 The next day, Gib disappears.
 Tib leads Mary to a broomstick but she accidentally bursts a fly-by-night bulb on it.
 The bulb releases magical power, making the broomstick come to life and enabling Mary to ride it like a witch.
 The Little Broomstick whisks Mary away to a complex of buildings in the clouds, known as Endor College for witches.

 Headmistress Madam Mumblechook assumes Mary is a new pupil with Tib as her familiar, and takes her on a tour of the college.
 She introduces Mary to Doctor Dee, the college's renowned chemistry teacher.
 Mary finds herself able to perform advanced spells such as invisibility.
 Madam and Dee become convinced that Mary is a prodigy because of her performance as well as her red hair, which is a distinguishing feature among the best witches.